Ulrich von Hassell: World War II

 After the outbreak of the Second World War, Hassell took part in plans to overthrow Hitler.
 Hassell's main function was to be a liaison between the conservative opposition groups centred about Carl Friedrich Goerdeler and Ludwig Beck (Hassell once ironically called this group "His Majesty's most loyal opposition", using the English term) and the younger Kreisau Circle.

 In 1940, Hassell met the amateur diplomat James Lonsdale-Bryans to discuss a possible pact between Germany and the British Empire.
 Lonsdale-Bryans proposed that Germany would be allowed control of Europe, and Britain would control the rest of the world.
 Over the next few years, Hassell used his position in the executive committee of the Central European Economic Congress to discuss with Allied officials what might happen after a possible coup d'état in Germany.
 He envisaged himself, along with Beck and Johannes Popitz, planning for Germany's post-Hitler internal organization after a successful coup.

+Journal reports by Hassell show that he had specific knowledge of the Holocaust by spring 1943.
+He denounced the mass gassings as "unimaginably shameful".

 Depending on the source, either he or the former ambassador to the Soviet Union, Friedrich Werner von der Schulenburg, would have become Foreign Minister in the foreseen transitional government.
-Hassell's offer in 1940 was based on the condition that Britain would let Germany keep almost all of the Nazi’s territorial gains in Europe, including Austria, Sudetenland and Poland.
+Hassell's offer in 1940 was based on the condition that Britain would let Germany keep almost all of the Nazis' territorial gains in Europe, including Austria, the Sudetenland and Poland.
 The British saw no reason to agree to a treaty that would be entirely beneficial for Germany alone.

 However, on 29 July 1944, Hassell was arrested by the Gestapo for his involvement in the 20 July plot, something that he had foreseen.
 On 8 September, after a two-day trial at the German People's Court (Volksgerichtshof), over which Roland Freisler presided, he was sentenced to death and executed the same day at Plötzensee Prison in Berlin.